cypik/terraform-azure-monitor-alerts/README.md

 - 'id':  The ID of the metric alert.

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the ['Examples'](https://github.com/cypik/terraform-azure-monitor-alerts/tree/master/_examples) directory within this repository.

 ## License
 This Terraform module is provided under the '[License Name]' License.
-Please see the [LICENSE](https://github.com/opz0/terraform-azure-monitor-alerts/blob/master/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/cypik/terraform-azure-monitor-alerts/blob/master/LICENSE) file for more details.

 ## Author
 Your Name